 28) Cool Mom Picks

 Who says parenting can’t be relaxed and fun?
 Kristen Chase and Liz Gumbinner created Cool Mom Picks to provide information about anything and everything a parent may need on their journey.
-Kristen is a trend spotter, digital community organizer, event planner, social media guru, and writer who has a sense of what parents want, what they are looking for, and what they are talking about.
+Kristen is a trendspotter, digital community organizer, event planner, social media guru, and writer who has a sense of what parents want, what they are looking for, and what they are talking about.
 She has published columns on various sites including BabyCenter, Mom & Me, and more.
 Liz has a background as a creative director in advertising and writing parenting columns.
-She has also contributed to several non-fiction anthologies, and has been featured on CNN.
-She’s also made an appearance in the Martha Stewart Show discussing parenting trends, gear, technology, and culture.
+She has also contributed to several non-fiction anthologies and has been featured on CNN.
+She’s also made an appearance on the Martha Stewart Show discussing parenting trends, gear, technology, and culture.

 29) Baby Boy Bakery